Sky's the Limit STEM camp participants walking through a prairie and climbing over large rocks

 Do students need to be accompanied?

 Youth attendees must be accompanied during the entire camp sessions by an adult, such as a parent, caregiver, or therapist.
 Unattended students should not be dropped off.
-In addition, staff from the University of Wisconsin–Madison, School District of Beloit, Welty Environmental Center, and Achieving Collaborative Treatment will be present acting in a supportive role but will not be providing custodial care.
+In addition, staff from the University of Wisconsin–Madison, School District of Beloit, Welty Environmental Center, and Beloit College will be present acting in a supportive role but will not be providing custodial care.
 The limited student attendance and abundance of adult helpers will ensure each student is engaged with through a personalized approach that respects their sensory needs and challenges.

 How do students register?